 Christmas in Paris can be genuinely magical.
-From mid-November onward, the capital transforms into a wintery landscape: one festooned with dazzling lights that twinkle nonstop, as well as elaborate shop-window decorations and cheer-inspiring markets.
-Irrespective of whether you celebrate the holiday or simply enjoy the seasonal festivities, there’s plenty to see and do at year-end.
+From mid-November onward, the capital transforms into a wintery landscape: one festooned with dazzling lights that twinkle nonstop, as well as shop-window decorations and cheer-inspiring markets.
+Whether you formally celebrate the holiday or simply enjoy the seasonal festivities, there’s plenty to see and do at year-end.

 Traditional Christmas markets, outdoor ice-skating rinks, and department-store windows glowing with fantasy-inspired holiday displays are among the delights that await those of you who visit the capital in late November or December.
 If you’re planning to celebrate Christmas or other winter holidays in Paris, keep reading for our tips on how to enjoy it to the fullest.